louishust/docs/op-guide/configuration.md

 ### --log-file
 + the log file
 + default: ""
 + If this flag is not set, logs will be written to stderr.
-Otherwise, logs will be stored in the log file which will be automatically rotated every day.
+Otherwise, logs will be stored in the corresponding file.
+Every day, logs will automatically rotate a new file and then rename and backup the old file.

 ### --host
 + the listening address for TiDB server
 + default: "0.0.0.0"
-+ TiDB server will listen on this address.
++ TiDB server will listen on this host.
++ By default, O.O.O.O listens on the address of all network cards.
+If you have more than one network card, you can specify the network card that provides services.

 ### -P
 + the listening port for TiDB server